River Paddled: Pine

 Trip Date: July 25, 2021

 Hwy 139 Bridge

-Here is information on stream gauge readings around the date of this paddle (Note: Hwy N gauge, located about 35 miles downriver of the takeout to this section):
+Here is information on stream gauge readings around the date of this paddle (Note: located at the Hwy N bridge, about 30 miles downstream of this trip's takeout.):

 |USGS Stream Gage Number||Discharge Rate||Gage Height||USGS Link|